roozbehsayadi/Minesweeper-AI-Agent/Game/README.md

 	-	*event* variable is deleted since it was created in heap memory.

 -	**SDLHandler.h**: Initializations of SDL stuff are done with the static functions in this class.
-These are done automatically *Minesweeper* create a new monitor.
+These are done automatically when *Minesweeper* create a new monitor.